juvenalmirandajr/javaspring-and-react-boilerplate/java-spring-and-react.md

 }
 ```

-Next, we'll need to build our `webpack.config.js` in the frontend root.
+Build the `webpack.config.js` in the frontend root.

 ```javascript
 let WriteFilePlugin = require('write-file-webpack-plugin');